btimofeev/UniPatcher/app/src/main/res/raw-es/faq.md

 La app muestra este error si el checksum almacenado en el parche no coincide con el checksum de la ROM.
 Esto significa que la ROM no es compatible con el parche.
 Debe elegir un ROM diferente.
 Normalmente hay varias ROMs para cada juego (como la versión para Europa, Estados Unidos, Japón, volcados buenos o malos, etcetera).

-Los romhackers a menudo publican checksum del archivo ROM (en una página web o en el archivo Léame).
-Necesita compararlo con su ROM.
-Mantenga pulsado el archivo en el administrador de archivos y verá 3 líneas: CRC32, SHA1 y MD5.
-Tiene la ROM correcta si una de estas líneas es igual al checksum que fue escrito por un romhacker.
-Si los checksums no coinciden, busque otra ROM.
+ROM hackers often publish checksum of the accompanying ROM file (on a web page or in README file).
+Compare that to the one you have.
+Long tap the file in the file manager and you will see these 3 lines: CRC32, SHA1 and MD5.
+If one of those numbers are the same, you have the ROM the patch was written for.
+If not, you need a different ROM.

-#### No puedo encontrar la ROM correcta para el juego "Pokemon Esmeralda".
+#### No puedo encontrar la ROM correcta para el juego "Pokémon Esmeralda".

 La mayoría de los parches del juego funcionan con la ROM "Pokemon - Emerald Version (U) \[f1\] (Save Type).gba".